-Mild shoulder pain can sometimes be treated with simple interventions.
+Mild pain can sometimes be treated with simple interventions.
 This is more likely to be effective if you pulled a muscle or have a swollen tendon.
 Home treatment for shoulder pain can include the following:

 - Putting ice on the affected shoulder

 - Taking non-steroidal anti-inflammatory medication, such as Advil (ibuprofen) or Aleve (naproxen sodium)